zhentaoshi/Econ5121A/README.md

 ### Chinese University of Hong Kong, Fall 2020
 # ECON5121A: Econometric Theory and Applications

-“All theory is gray, my friend.
-But forever green is the tree of life.”
----Johann Wolfgang von Goethe: *Faust: Part I*

 Reading and Assignment will be updated each week as the class progresses.